ColinTr/PracticalNCD/README.md

 ## Execution
-Two notebooks are available:
+Three notebooks are available:
-- **Full_notebook.ipynb** illustrates how to run the models when the number of clusters *k* is known in advance.
+- **Full_notebook.ipynb** lets you train and evaluate the models when the number of clusters *k* is known in advance.
 - **Full_notebook_with_k_estimation.ipynb** (self-explanatory).
+- **results_wrt_n_unknown_classes.ipynb** is used to evaluate the performance of all the models when the number of novel classes increases.
+It was used to generate Figure C1 of Appendix C.

 ## Datasets